 - any operating system running the LoRa Basics™ Station software

 - the Semtech UDP Packet Forwarder connected to an instance of the ChirpStack Gateway Bridge, installed on the gateway directly or somewhere accessible to the gateway (see Options for Gateways Supporting the Semtech UDP Packet Forwarder)

 - the ChirpStack Gateway OS (operating system)

 You can either purchase a gateway from a manufacturer or create your own using a Raspberry Pi and concentrator shield.
 The LoRa Developer Catalog lists a range of gateways available for purchase.
-Additionally, the ChirpStack Raspberry Pi page lists a range of shields and Raspberry Pi models for purchase that are supported by the ChirpStack Gateway OS.
+Additionally, the ChirpStack Gateway OS page lists a range of shields and Raspberry Pi models for purchase that are supported by the ChirpStack Gateway OS.